Infinex-Labs/Intelligence-OS/examples/04_multi_camera/README.md

 - **RTSP that won't connect.** The pinned `opencv-python-headless==4.10` ships `FFMPEG:YES`, which RTSP needs.
 Check the URL resolves with `ffprobe` first.
-  A camera that refuses at startup currently takes its thread down for the life of the process — retry-with-backoff is on the [roadmap](../../ROADMAP.md).
+  A camera that refuses at startup currently takes its thread down for the life of the process — there is no retry-with-backoff yet.
 - **Never commit your `config.yaml`.** It has credentials in it.
 The root one is gitignored; this sample is redacted.